One of the things I really like about Dubai are the many and different neighbourhoods, or suburbs, for shopping and dining.

 They’ve also got everything here to appease every taste bud from American chains like The Cheesecake Factory, Shake Shack and P.F.
 Changs to international offerings like Tike – Taste of Istanbul, Sushi Art, Thai, Greek and a great selection of local cuisine.

 We wandered along, taking in the vibe and decided what our tastebuds would be appeased by deciding between Butcha Steakhouse where they offer pairings to red, white and sparkling… grape juice, or Pots Pans & Boards (where everything is presented in either a pot, pan or on a board).
 We went for the latter and enjoyed a bowl of steamed prawns in a teeny pot and shared a slow cooked short rib with a side of mac n cheese (for that touch of elegant American charm).

-The Dubai Eye (the Ferris Wheel that seems to be the icon of choice for leading world cities) is under construction which will provide great views over the desert landscape of this amazing country, cleverly sculpted into islands, beaches, lagoons and the wide and busy roads snaking between skyscrapers.
+The Dubai Eye (the Ferris Wheel that seems to be the icon of choice for leading world cities) was under construction, and when I was last back was broken (!)
+Apparently its foundation has cracked.
+It’s a pity as it provides great views over the desert landscape of this amazing country, cleverly sculpted into islands, beaches, lagoons and the wide and busy roads snaking between skyscrapers.

 There are a handful of shops down here at The Beach too, but if it’s shopping you’re really after you’ll be wanting to spend a good few hours at the Mall of the Emirates or Dubai Mall.
 In fact, make that days.